mrocklin/thesis/math-num-linalg-analysis.md

 #### Smaller Scope Lowers Barriers to Development

 These components do not depend on each other for development.
 This isolated nature reduces the expertise requirements on potential developers.
 Mathematical developers can contribute to SymPy Matrix Expressions even if they are ignorant of Fortran.
 Computational developers familiar with BLAS/LAPACK can contribute to `computations` even if they are unfamiliar with compilers.
 Shared interfaces propagate these improvements to users at all levels.
-The demographics of expertise in scientific computing \ref{sec:expertise} necessitate this decision.
+The demographics of expertise in scientific computing necessitate this decision.

 #### Multiple Intermediate Representations Encourages Experimentation